Hierarchy of developments

 - If the application is decided by a planning officer or a council committee

-- If additional requirements are needed, which often applies to larger or more complex developments
+- If additional requirements apply, usually for larger or more complex proposals

 - Are usually decided by a planning officer